Malaz1512/C.H.L.O.E.-V1/README.md

 * Make sure the Ollama server is running (`ollama serve`).
 * If still stuck, restart both Ollama and Chloe, and check for errors in the terminal.
+* If stuck after both steps, maybe LLM model is too large for your computer, switch to the small models and see if it is still stays stuck.

 ---